-Object of Point of Order ^a Basis of Point of Order ^b Subject Matter Waiver Motion ^c Disposition of Point of Orde

-[none]

-b.
-To Bar Consideration of A mendment(s)

-[none]

-4. Jobs and Growth Tax Relief I Reconciliation Act of 2003 (P.L.
-108- 27; 5/28/2003)

-a.
-To Strike Provision(s) from Bill or Conference Report

-[none]

-b.
-To Bar Consideration of A mendment(s)

-Sessions Amendment No. 639 Increase in deficit or reduction of surplus in fiscal year beyond those covered by instructions Applying the sunset provision to the revenue increase provisions Rejected, 51-49 Sustained; amendment fell (May 15, 2003)
+Object of Point of Ordera Basis of Point of Order ^b Subject Matter Waiver Motion ^c 14.
+Jobs and Growth Tax Reli ef Reconciliation Act of 2003 ((P.L.
+108-27; 5/28/2003) a.
+To Strike Provision(s) fr om Bill or Conference Report t [none] b.
+To Bar Consideration of Amendment(s) Sessions Amendment No. 639 Increase in deficit or reduction of surplus in fiscal year beyond those covered by instructions Applying the sunset provision to the revenue increase provisions Rejected, 51-49 5.
+Deficit Reduction Act of 2 .005 (P.L.

-Object of Point of Ordera Basis of Point of Order ^b Subject Matter Waiver Motion ^c Disposition of Point of Order 15.
-Deficit Reduction Act of 2005 5 (P.L.
 109-171; 2/8/2006) a.
-To Strike Provision(s) from Bill or Conference Report Section 5001(b)(3) and (b)(4), a portion of Section 6043(a), and Section 7404 No change in outlays or revenues (Section 5001(b)(3) and (b)(4)), and budgetary changes merely incidental to non-budgetary components (a portion of Section 6043(a) and Section 7404) Requiring the Secretary of Health and Human Services to submit to Congress by August I, 2007, a report on the plan for the hospital value based purchasing program under Medicare (Section 5001 (b)(3); requiring the Medicare Payment Advisory Commission to submit to Congress by June I, 2007, a report that includes detailed recommendations on a structure of value based payment adjustments for hospital services under Medicare (Section 5001 (b)(4); the negligent standard for hospitals and physicians who treat Medicaid patients (a portion of Section 6043(a); and eligibility for foster care maintenance payments and adoption assistance (Section 7404) Rejected, 52-48 (waiver motion applied to first three provisions, but did not apply to Section 7404) Sustained against first three provisions, which were struck from the bill; not sustained agains Section 7404, which remained in the bill (December 21, 2005) b.
-To Bar Consideration of Ar nendment(s) [none] 16.
-Tax Increase Prevention and Reconciliation Act of 2005 (P.L.
-109- -222; 5/17/2006) a.
+To Strike Provision(s) fr om Bill or Conference Report t Section 5001(b)(3) and (b)(4), a portion of Section 6043(a), and Section 7404 (as included in the conference report [H.Rept.
+109-362] to accompany the bill) No change in outlays or revenues (Section 5001(b)(3) and (b)(4)), and budgetary changes merely incidental to non-budgetary components (a portion of Section 6043(a) and Section 7404) Requiring the Secretary of Health and Human Services to submit to Congress by August I, 2007, a report on the plan for the hospital value based purchasing program under Medicare (Section 5001 (b)(3); requiring the Medicare Payment Advisory Commission to submit to Congress by June I, 2007, a report that includes detailed recommendations on a structure of value based payment adjustments for hospital services under Medicare (Section 5001 (b)(4); the negligent standard for hospitals and physicians who treat Medicaid patients (a portion of Section 6043(a); and eligibility for foster care maintenance payments and adoption assistance (Section 7404) Rejected, 52-48 (waiver motion applied to first three provisions, but did not apply to Section 7404) b.
+To Bar Consideration of Amendment(s) [none] 6.
+Tax Increase Prevention a and Reconciliation Act of 2005 5 (P.L.
+109-222; 5/17/2006) a.
+To Strike Provision(s) fr a.
 To Strike Provision(s) from Bill or Conference Report [none] b.
-To Bar Consideration of Ar nendment(s) Grassley Amendment No. 2654 No change in outlays or revenues Sense of the Senate statement on extension of tax policy and health care reform Rejected, 53-45 Sustained; amendment fell (November 17, 2005)
+To Bar Consideration of Amendment(s) Grassley Amendment No. 2654 No change in outlays or revenues Sense of the Senate statement on extension of tax policy and health care reform Rejected, 53-45